LandscapeGeoinformatics/geopython-ut-2018/source/_static/exercises/Exercise-4/README.md

 ## Problem 3: How many people live under the dominance area of each shopping center?
 (5 points)

-Take advantage of the materials last week and find out how many people live under the dominance area of each shopping center.
+Take advantage of the materials last lesson and find out how many people live under the dominance area of each shopping center.
 You should first [aggregate](file:///D:/KOODIT/Opetus/Automating-GIS-processes/AutoGIS-Sphinx/build/html/Lesson4-geometric-operations.html#aggregating-data) your dominance areas into a unified geometries using [`dissolve()`](http://geopandas.org/aggregation_with_dissolve.html#dissolve-example) -function in Geopandas.

 ## Answers